 How much have the building plans cost?

 The conceptual site planning and building design so far has been donated by the builder, Hayward Design Build, and architect, Wiemann Lamphere Architects, both of these folks are South Hero locals.

 How will we pay for a new library?

-- A capital campaign has begun with a target of $1.5 million to cover construction, the purchase of capital equipment, the cost to move the current collection and the purchase of additional materials and technology.
+- A capital campaign is underway, with a target of $1.5 million to cover construction, the purchase of capital equipment, the cost to move the current collection and the purchase of additional materials and technology.